mkhraijah/PowerModelsADA.jl/docs/src/index.md

 ## Distributed Algorithms
-`PowerModelsADA` framework is designed to easily incorporated alternating distributed algorithm.
-The framework provides means to decompose test case into multiple areas, model the subproblems using `PowerModels`, solve the supropblems in parallel using multi threading, communicate the shared data between the areas, and calculate the mismatches to decide if the termination criteria are satisfied.
+The `PowerModelsADA` framework is designed to easily incorporate new alternating distributed algorithms.
+The framework provides means to decompose a test case into multiple areas, model the subproblems associated with each area using `PowerModels`, solve the supropblems in parallel using multi-threading, communicate the shared data between the areas, and calculate the mismatches to decide if the termination criteria are satisfied.

 The current version of `PowerModelsADA` implements four distributed algorithms: